wetryingtodorock/getblock-docs/en/rpc-service/fuse/json-rpc/fuse_eth_sendTransaction.md

 ---
-title: fuse:eth_sendTransaction \[POST\]
+title: fuse:eth_sendTransaction - Fuse Network
-description: Creates new message call transaction or a contract creation, if the datafield contains code.
+description: Example code for the fuse:eth_sendTransaction json-rpc method. Сomplete guide on how to use fuse:eth_sendTransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters